 The new measures also seek to support a more flexible access and use of spectrum by promoting greater use of general authorisations and spectrum shared use with a view to enable the development of new innovative applications and services.

 Radio spectrum relates to radio frequencies used for wireless communication over the airwaves and thus is a key raw material for wireless communications.
-It is not only the basis for communication services such as wireless broadband, which we use on our smartphones and tablets on a daily basis and hence serves often as a prominent example.
-It also enables current and future services in a diverse range of application areas like:
+It is not only the basis for communication services such as wireless broadband; it also enables current and future services in a diverse range of application areas like:

 - terrestrial broadcasting including news gathering and theatrical production (e.g. wireless microphones and cameras);

 - intelligent transport systems leading eventually to connected and autonomous vehicles;